elec327/elec327.github.io/lab3/index.md

   3. A youtube link to a demo video showing the LED changing intensity based on PWM.
   4. The PDF of your Mood Ring PCB design.

-  In a separate owlspace submission, please upload
+  In a separate Canvas submission, please upload

   1. The Eagle CAD .sch and .brd files.
   2. The manufacturing files - `your-file-name.GBL` (bottom layer), `your-file-name.GML` (board